Nekitosss/CombineReplaceEmpty/README.md

 # CombineReplaceWithPublisher

-Implementation of two Publishers.
-First one for catching empty result and transforming it into new sequence, second for catching error result.
+Implementation of Publisher for catching empty result and transforming it into new sequence.

 ## Usage